 Due to the natural origin of those mined fertilisers the content of naturally occurring impurities (minerals not important for the product) can vary in the product during the mining process.
 However, as impurities should not be included in the list of ingredients (see point 3. vii of this guidance for more information), only the mined product (mined mineral) itself should be seen as an ingredient and thus indicated in the “ingredient section” on the label.

-Some mined fertilisers have been known from their mineralogical name for years.
-Therefore, when listing them in the “ingredients” section on the label, it is possible to use mineral names ( e.g.: Sylvinite, Langbeinite) in addition to the names used in accordance with Article 18 of the CLP Regulation, and the corresponding identification number of the material (CAS number or EC number) if available.
+Some mined fertilisers have been known by their mineralogical name for years.
+Therefore, when listing them in the “ingredients” section on the label, it is possible to use mineral names ( for example, Sylvinite, Langbeinite) in addition to the names used in accordance with Article 18 of the CLP Regulation, and the corresponding identification number of the material (CAS number or EC number) if available.